andersonopt/website/content/blog/product-release-notes-3-2-20.md

 No need to toggle the Parcels layer on and off to see all the detailed parcel info for any parcels you've already added to a project.

+* Click on a parcel in your project
+* In the parcel details pop-up expand the new details section to see all parcel attribute details.

+SCREENSHOT

 ### **NEW Data Layer: USA Soil Map Units**